——————- In this Article——————

 3. What shouldn’t a 9-month-old eat?

 Babies under the age of 9 months shouldn’t consume certain foods.
-You need to ensure that your 9 months baby food chart for Indian doesn’t contain these foods:
+You need to ensure that your 9 months baby food chart for Indians doesn’t contain these foods:

 Honey might cause botulism in babies.
 Botulism is a serious problem that might cause difficulty in breathing.